-The Fund seeks to provide investment results that match the performance of a specific benchmark, before fees and expenses, on a daily basis.
-The Fund's current benchmark is 200% of the performance of the U.S. Dollar Index[®] (the "underlying index").
+The Fund seeks to provide investment results that correspond, before fees and expenses, to a benchmark for U.S. government securities on a daily basis.
+The Fund's current benchmark is 120% of the daily price movement of the Long Treasury Bond.
+The Long Treasury Bond is the most recently issued 30 Year U.S. Treasury Bond.
+The price movement of the Long Treasury Bond is based on the daily price change of the most recently issued Long Treasury Bond.
 The Fund does not seek to achieve its investment objective over a period of time greater than one day.